thackerbroadcasting/docs/docs/legal/terms-conditions.md

 - is not in any way deceptive;
 - does not falsely imply sponsorship, endorsement or approval of the linking party and its products and/or services; and
-- fits within the context of the linking party’s site.
+- fits within the context of the linking party's site.

 We may consider and approve other link requests from the following types of organizations: